 Doug Clark of Clark-Wiltz Mining opened the Ganes Creek property near McGrath, Alaska to recreational miners in 2002.
 The pay-to-mine operation ended in 2012.
 This page is being left up for historical purposes.

 Ganes Creek is famous for the large nuggets found there in years past, and it was conjectured that people would pay for an opportunity to search for large nuggets lost in the tailing piles by past mining operations.
 The operation was a resounding success and was in operation for a decade.
 Visitors in that time have found over 1700 ounce of gold and added a great deal of revenue to the mine above and beyond the mining operations.

-Approximately 12 people per week are allowed to visit Ganes Creek at a cost of $3000.00 per person.
-They get room and board and access to the old mining operations.
-Bookings for 2011 was about 85 persons.
-That translates into over $250,000.00 in gross receipts, which helps out a lot in paying for diesel fuel for mining!
+Approximately 12 people per week were allowed to visit Ganes Creek at a cost of $3000.00 per person.
+They got room and board and access to the old mining operations.

 Why they pay to visit Ganes Creek - 33.85 oz Nugget found by a visitor!